 CRG was led by its members through an open and discursive approach, evolving throughout.

 CRG members: Trish Scott, Alex Parry, Charley Vines, Louisa Love, Áine Belton & Dominique Elsner.
 Founded and co-ordinated by Toby Huddlestone.

-CRG's activity took the form of hosting guest practitioners at CRATE and UCA; undertaking guest visits regionally, nationally and into Europe; working on collaborative public projects; commissioning; collaborating with other artists, curators, groups, organisations their programmes and projects; undertaking private and public workshops, events and weekly discursive sessions; contributing to research and teaching at UCA; sharing experience, research, networks and resources in order to build sustainable support structures.
+CRG's activity took the form of: hosting guest practitioners at CRATE and UCA; undertaking guest visits regionally, nationally and into Europe; working on collaborative public projects; commissioning; collaborating with other artists, curators, groups and organisations on their programmes and projects; undertaking workshops, events and weekly discursive sessions; contributing to research and teaching at UCA; sharing experience, research, networks and resources in order to build sustainable future support structures.